benlangfeld/mobile-fu/README.md

 Installation
 ------------

-Simply add `gem 'mobile-fu'` to your Gemfile and run bundle install.
+Simply add `gem 'mobile-and-tablet-fu'` to your Gemfile and run bundle install.

 Usage
 -----